 - The at-fault driver’s liability insurance coverage limits

 - Your coverage limits for “uninsured motorist” and “underinsured motorist” insurance

 What do I get if I settle?

-Your bicycle car accident settlement may allow you to recover pain and suffering compensation – if you have suffered a “serious impairment of body function” – as well as “excess” lost wages and “excess” medical expenses, and other economic damages.
+In Michiagan, your bicycle car accident settlement may allow you to recover pain and suffering compensation – if you have suffered a “serious impairment of body function” – as well as “excess” lost wages and “excess” medical expenses, and other economic damages.

 Pain and suffering damage provides compensation for your: (1) physical pain and suffering; (2) mental anguish; (3) fright and shock; (4) denial of social pleasure and enjoyments; (5) embarrassment, humiliation or mortification; and (6) shame, mental pain and anxiety.

 Excess lost wages covers the amount of your lost wages that are excess of and, thus, not covered by No-Fault wage loss benefits (which are available for only three years after the accident and are subject to a monthly maximum amount).

 Excess medical expenses are your medical care bills that exceed and, thus, are not covered by the No-Fault PIP medical benefits coverage level that was selected in the auto insurance policy through which you are claiming No-Fault benefits.